-These gifts are for you homesteading animal enthusiast.
-They love taking care of their animals above all else.
+These gifts are for the homesteading animal enthusiast on your shopping list.
+They are the ones that love taking care of their animals above all else.

-This seed mix is created to mimic the nutrient blend chickens choose in the wild.
-So, you can plant it in your pasture and know that your chickens have access to a good mix of protein, carbohydrates, fat, etc. You can also feed the seeds directly or sprout them and make fodder (I’ve done all three!).
+This seed mix mimics the nutrient blend chickens choose in the wild.
+So, you can plant it in your pasture and know that your chickens have access to a good mix of protein, carbohydrates, fat, etc. You can also feed your chickens the seeds directly or sprout them and make fodder (I’ve done all three!).

-Who doesn’t love cheeky T-shirts?
+Who doesn’t love cheeky t-shirts?
 This one is super cute and available in different colors.
-Want more choices?
-Here are a few more farm shirts to choose from.
+Find other farm-style shirts and color options here.

 For the Beginner